Graduate Admissions Process

 The application deadline for admission to the Master of Science in Speech-Language Pathology Program is January 15th.
 Applicants that meet this deadline can expect an admissions decision from the department by the end of March.
 Our goal is to make admission decisions earlier to allow applicants to make their graduate school plans earlier.

-In order to meet the deadline, all applicants must submit our two (2) part application by January 15th.
+In order to meet the deadline, all applicants must submit our THREE (3) part application by January 15th.
 The first part of the application is the online application via CSDCAS.
 The second part of the application is the department's supplemental application.
+The third part of the application is a short video, answering a couple of questions selected by the admissions committee.
 Incomplete files WILL NOT be reviewed.

 The Department of Speech-Language Pathology and Audiology utilizes the Communication Sciences and Disorders Centralized Application Service (CSDCAS) - http://www.capcsd.org/csdcas/students.php